An employee handbook can be a manager’s best friend.

 Including all the relevant content is the easy bit – the bigger challenge is ensuring your employees engage with the document.

 With this in mind, every part of your handbook should engage your employees, from its content and structure to the format and language.
+Include a table of contents so its easily navigable.

 Create an employee handbook to save time, resolve conflicts, and protect your business.